"Hell Yes Or No"

 Second, what if others aren’t saying “hell yes” to you?

-Then it’s time to take an honest look at yourself and ask what you can improve.
-In the end, the only real dating advice is self-improvement.
-Everything else is a distraction.
+Then it’s time to take an honest look at yourself and ask where you can improve.
+Self-improvement is key.